Here is a list of our most frequently asked questions.

 When will I hear about financial aid?

-We begin mailing new student awards at the beginning of March.
+We begin mailing new student awards at the beginning of November.
 Returning student awards are not mailed until after spring grades and credits have been reviewed.
-We usually begin to mail returning awards during the first or second week in June.
+We usually begin to mail returning awards during the first week in June.